streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

    ![Your new GitHub Codespace](/images/streamlit-community-cloud/deploy-sample-codespace.png)

 6. When you make changes to your app, the file is automatically saved within your codespace.
 Your edits do not affect your repository unless you choose to commit those changes.
-We will describe commiting your changes in a later step.
+We will describe committing your changes in a later step.

    In order to see updates automatically reflected on the right, click "**Always rerun**" when prompted after an edit.